coderefinery/post-workshop-survey/data/indico/readme.md

 # Differences in questions and choice alternatives

-Except for the first question of each survey "which workshop did you attend?", the surveys have mostly the same questions and choice alternatives.
-However, the followings are different and needs some attentions when it comes to processing.

-## Sectioning
-2019-c-2020.csv is divided into 2 sections of "Background information" and "Impact of the workshop", while the other 3 survey responses has only "Post-workshop survey" section

 ## Questions
 * 2019-c-2020.csv has "Participation style" question (e.g. "individual learner", "individual helper / exercise leader (online)" etc.)
 * In 2018.csv, the 4 questions starting with "Which tools/services ..." don't have "**/workflows**" after "services", while in the other 3 surveys they have.